Robust subspace clustering: Theoretical results. Theoretical results

 In the noiseless case, \cite{ourSSC} showed that when the sampling condition holds and

-(albeit with slightly different values $\kappa_0$ and $\rho^\star$), then applying the noiseless version \eqref{eq:l1eq} of the algorithm also yields no false discoveries.
+(albeit with slightly different values $\kappa_0$ and $\rho^\star$), then applying the noiseless version~(\ref{eql1eq}) of the algorithm also yields no false discoveries.
 Hence, with the proviso that the noise level is not too large, conditions under which the algorithm is provably correct are essentially the same.

 Earlier, we argued that we would like to have, if possible, an algorithm provably working at (1) high values of the affinity parameters and (2) low values of the sampling density as these are the conditions under which the clustering problem is challenging.
 (Another property on the wish list is the ability to operate properly with high noise or low SNR and this is discussed next.)
 In this context, since the affinity is at most one, our results state that the affinity can be within a log factor from this maximum possible value.
 The number of samples needed per subspace is minimal as well.
-That is, as long as the density of points on each subspace is larger than a constant $\rho>\rho^\star$, the algorithm succeeds.
+That is, as long as the density of points on each subspace is larger than a constant $\rho>\rho^\star$, the algorithm succeeds.\footnote{This is with the proviso that the density does not grow exponentially in the dimension of the subspace.
+This is not a restrictive assumption as having exponentially many points from the same subspace makes the problem especially easy.}

 We would like to have a procedure capable of making no false discoveries and many true discoveries at the same time.
 Now in the noiseless case, whenever there are no false discoveries, the $i$th column contains exactly $d(i)$ true discoveries.
-Theorem \ref{mtwithd} states that as long as the noise level $\sigma$ is less than a fixed numerical constant, the number of true discoveries is roughly on the same order as in the noiseless case.
+Theorem~\ref{mtwithd} states that as long as the noise level $\sigma$ is less than a fixed numerical constant, the number of true discoveries is roughly on the same order as in the noiseless case.
 In other words, a noise level of this magnitude does not fundamentally affect the performance of the algorithm.
 This holds even when there is great variation in the dimensions of the subspaces, and is possible because $\lambda$ is appropriately tuned in an adaptive fashion.